 Before and After Wisdom Teeth Removal

-Before getting your wisdom teeth removed your dentist will numb the area around your tooth with local anesthesia, nitrous oxide, IV sedation or general anesthesia.
+Before getting your wisdom teeth removed your dentist will numb the area around your tooth with local anesthesia, laughing gas, IV sedation or general anesthesia.
 Once the wisdom teeth are removed your gums will be given sutures (stiches).
 After the procedure, you will be given some time to rest in the office until you’re ready to be taken home.

 After getting your wisdom teeth removed you will probably experience some pain and swelling, and potentially some bleeding as well.
 You will need to be careful not to dislodge a blood clot or harm your healing gums, and for the first few days following your procedure you should avoid: